-Personal data is protected under the Personal Data Protection Act 2012 (No. 26 of 2012) ("PDPA").
+Personal data is protected under the Personal Data Protection Act 2012 ("PDPA").
 In particular, advisory guidelines for the healthcare sector have been provided for the healthcare sector.
 While these are not specifically in relation to the telehealth sector, telehealth providers should familiarise themselves with, and abide by this as well.

 We would also highlight that telehealth service providers should, on top of the provisions as set out in the PDPA, ensure that tighter security arrangements are put in place to protect the personal data in its possession, especially where the personal data is more sensitive and confidential (such as patient’s medical records) and where the impact to an individual would be significantly more adverse if such personal data were inadvertently accessed.

 The Act on Health Care stipulates processing of personal data from the medical documentation.
 At the same time, it also refers to the regulation stipulated in Act No. 18/2018 Coll. on Personal Data Protection, as amended, and GDPR.

 Yes, as long as the telehealth services include processing of personal data, the Slovenian / EU data protection regime would need to be complied with.